ssuzuki323/bar-chart/README.md

 Up to this point, we have left our SVG `rect` elements with the default black fill.
 Right now, the only data encoding is the height of the bar.
 But, it is often useful to provide a secondary encoding to reinforce the point.
 Height is one channel, but as we are currently not using the color channel for any other types of data, we can provide a redundant encoding through color.
 The fill color of an SVG element is just another attribute: `fill="rgb(0,0,0)"` with an rgb, or red-green-blue value.
 This can be specified [several ways](https://www.w3.org/TR/SVGColor12/#sRGBcolor), but the most common is with three integer values from 0-255.
 If a fill is set to `rgb(0,0,0)`, then the fill color will be black.
 If the fill is `rgb(255,0,0)` then the fill color will be red.
 If it is `rgb(255,255,255)`, then the fill is white.

 As before, let's create a custom scale for generating color values.
-As before, our domain is from 0 to the max of the data set for the Calories attribute.
+As before, our domain is from 0 to the max of the dataset for the Calories attribute.
 There is a small difference, though, in that we are changing the range.
 We want the smaller values of Calories to be lighter in color, and the larger values to be darker.
 Therefore, our range is reversed in direction, going from 255 (lighter in shade) to 0 (darker in shade).
 As before, d3 can handle this conversion automatically, we just need to specify the range correctly in our new `colorScale` variable.
 Because we want these bars from light to dark, we want the red, green, and blue values to all increase at the same rate.
 So, in our attribute method chain for `fill`, we make a call to our `colorScale()` with the Calorie value for each record.

 ```diff
 + var colorScale = d3.scaleLinear()